mtiller/ModelicaBook/text/source/components/components/heat_transfer.rst

 Thermal Capacitance
 ~~~~~~~~~~~~~~~~~~~

-Our first component model will be a model of lumped thermal capacitance.
+Our first component model will be a model of lumped thermal capacitance
 with uniform temperature distribution.
 The equation we wish to associate with this
 component model is: